tracylau/digitalpalidictionary.github.io/src/features.md

 # Features

-## DPD recognises 1.8 million inflected forms of Pāḷi words
+## DPD recognises 1.1 million unique inflected forms of Pāḷi words

 When you selct on a word in a Pāḷi text and press the hotkey, DPD automatically recognises all the headwords to which that inflected form belongs.
 For example, clicking on _takkarassa_ will automatically open _takkara_.